jw1912/bullet/README.md

 </div>

-A CUDA-powered Neural Network Trainer, used to train NNUE-style networks for [akimbo](https://github.com/jw1912/akimbo).
+A CUDA/CPU NN Trainer, used to train NNUE-style networks for [akimbo](https://github.com/jw1912/akimbo).

 Also used by many other engines, including:
 - [Alexandria](https://github.com/PGG106/Alexandria)